Battlepillars/Wro/README.md

 ### optical tracking sensor function
 For continuous position tracking, we use two optical tracking sensors.
 A downward-facing camera inside the sensor captures 20,000 images per second.
 Based on changes in the images, the sensor detects movement across the surface.
 Additionally, the sensor has a built-in gyroscope.
 Using data from the gyroscope and the movement across the ground, the sensor automatically calculates the current coordinates.

+### sensor failure detection / health status
+Two optical tracking sensors were installed to increase redundancy.
+If one sensor fails, for example due to dust on the lens, the robot can still accurately determine its position.
+A sensor is recognized by the program as “not healthy” under the following conditions:

+- One of the two sensors is at least 0.15 m/s slower than the other.
+Dust on the lens can prevent the sensor from accurately detecting changes in the ground, causing its reported speed to decrease.
+The slower sensor is then deactivated as “not healthy”.

+- If one sensor reports a speed greater than 2 m/s, it is also deactivated as “not healthy”.

+- If the sensor reports a position outside the playing field, it is likewise deactivated as “not healthy”.

+<br><br><br><br>
 Position corrections

 abweichung des maus- sensors 2-5cm/meter bei gerade fahrt, mehr nach kurven